 In 2014, they established Sidai Maasai Women Organization, a nationally registered NGO in Tanzania.
 Together, they work tirelessly to grow the organization, ensuring its long-term viability.

 What’s in the name?
-Sidai means “good” in the Maasai tribal language, Maa.
+Sidai means “good or beautiful” in the Maasai tribal language, Maa.